Courses Available Online, Virtually and Classroom

 When addressing the scenario, remember that you will be awarded one mark for each correct point you make.
 You should attempt to write as much as possible to showcase your knowledge: one-word answers or lists are unlikely to gain marks.

 Once you have thoroughly read through the scenario, you will be presented with several tasks that you must complete.
-You will be asked to answer every task and question, do not skip any task on the question.
+You will be asked to answer every task and question; do not skip any task, or question.

 Stage 2: Workplace-Based Tasks